Income assistance benefits in British Columbia are available to residents who need financial help and have no other resources to cover basic needs.

 If you are receiving income assistance for the first time, you will be required to actively search for work for at least 3 weeks.
 The same work search requirement applies to those who are returning to income assistance.

-If you are unable to find work, an intake worker will conduct an eligibility assessment to determine whether you qualify for income assistance.
+If you cannot find work, an intake worker will conduct an eligibility assessment to determine whether you qualify for income assistance.

 How To Apply For BC Income Assistance